 The traditional format of a bacterial reverse mutation test described in OECD Guideline 471 relies on scoring bacterial growth (colonies) on selective agar plates after exposure of the bacterial cells to a test chemical, either by incorporation of the test chemical into the agar plates, or by pre-incubation prior to plating out.
 This format uses a lot of agar plates and consumes large amounts of test chemical; characteristics that do not easily lend themselves to screening.

 A number of ‘cut-down’ Ames tests or alternative format bacterial mutation tests exist, though not all make use of the bacterial strains specifically referred to in OECD Guideline 471.
-The Gentronix Ames assay, however, uses the recommended OECD Guideline 471 tester strains.
+The Gentronix Ames MPF assay, however, uses the recommended OECD Guideline 471 tester strains.

 Bacterial Mutation Test at Gentronix

 Gentronix currently employs the Ames MPF™ microplate format bacterial mutation test developed by Xenometrix as a component of its testing services.
 This method utilises small volume, liquid format culturing of the bacterial test strains and a colorimetric read-out for ease of scoring of revertant bacteria after exposure to test chemicals in the absence and presence of metabolic activation using S9 fraction.

 Gentronix bacterial mutation testing services provide clients with: